Quick Answers to PAC Questions

 The PDF files linked on this web page may be viewed or printed using the free Acrobat Reader available from Adobe.

 The term "political action committee" (PAC) refers to two distinct types of political committees registered with the FEC: separate segregated funds (SSFs) and nonconnected committees.
 Basically, SSFs are political committees established and administered by corporations, labor unions, membership organizations or trade associations.
 These committees can only solicit contributions from individuals associated with connected or sponsoring organization.
 By contrast, nonconnected committees--as their name suggests--are not sponsored by or connected to any of the aforementioned entities and are free to solicit contributions from the general public.
-For additional information, consult our Separate Segregated Funds and Nonconnected Committees fact sheet.
+For additional information, consult our page explaining the differences between nonconnected committees and separate segregated funds.

 Corporate/Trade/Labor PACs--aka separate segregated funds (SSFs)--must register upon formation by filing FEC Form 1 [PDF] (Instructions [PDF]), Statement of Organization.
 Please note that the name of committee must include the full name of the connected (sponsoring) organization.
 Such SSFs should download the Campaign Guide for Corporations and Labor Organizations [PDF] for more information on the laws that apply to them.

 | Download our SSF Registration Toolkit